AndreBaumeier/contentful-bedrock/README.md

-## Step by Step Guide with Screens
+## 3. Detailed step by step guide with screenshots

 Simply log into the AWS Console and select your preferred region.